chantastic/sites/chan.dev/src/content/lessons/storybook/the-beginners-guide-to-storybook-in-react/_notes.md

     - There's a progressive map (the one i used on YouTube) but if this is a beginner's guide, i'm just going to leave out the helpful ambiguity.
 - I've used the term component meta being a `default export` object.
 But that isn't correct.
 These are all fields just exported on the module.

+## COLOR theme

+- using `create`, you're forced to choose light or dark.
+  - This impacts folks who just want to add their image and custom domain

 ## Advanced topics

 - Parameter inheritance